LawnchairLauncher/lawnicons/README.md

 You may add missing icons if they are of high quality, with no more than 5 icons per pull request.
 It's essential to follow the Lawnicons design guidelines.
 To help with icon requests, please prioritize popular apps with 5M+ installations.

 > [!NOTE]
-> Each icon approved and merged on the first try fulfills [a simple community request](https://lawnicons-requests.vercel.app/?filters=easy).
+> Each 5‑icon PR approved and merged on the first try fulfills [5 simple community requests](https://lawnicons-requests.vercel.app/?filters=easy).

 ### Icon requests